How To Heal From Past Trauma And Wounds

 Just as a father runs to comfort the child who scraped his knee, God is running to you.
 He is scooping you up in His strong arms and whispering, “I’m here.
 I’m here.”

 With great tenderness and affection, God sees all of your broken pieces.
-He doesn’t turn away in disgust or anger when He sees your wounds.
+He doesn’t turn away in disgust or anger when He sees your trauma and wounds.
 Instead, He patiently begins the work of stitching you back together again.

-3“He heals the brokenhearted and binds up their wounds.”
-(Psalm 147:3)
+"He heals the brokenhearted and binds up their wounds.”
+Psalm 147:3 NIV

 Grace and peace,